Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *UML composite structure diagram and a combination of the UML class diagram and the UML package diagram (OMG [B28]).*

 ### 5.8 Interface Viewpoint
+*The interface viewpoint proides information designers, programmers, and testers the means to know how to correctly use the services provided by a design subject.
+This description includes the details of external and internal interfaces not provided in the SRS.
+This viewpoint consists of a set of interface specifications for each entity.*

 #### 5.8.1 Design Concerns
 #### 5.8.2 Design Elements
 ##### 5.8.2.1 Interface Attribute